Swedenborgianism: Doctrines of faith and charity

-New Church adherents believe that faith in Jesus brings salvation.
+New Church adherents believe that "Regeneration" brings salvation.
+Regeneration is the process by which man is re-born, transitioning from the 'sense-oriented' sinful life he was born into, to a 'spiritual life', where man makes goodness and truth his highest love rather than worldly pleasures, and proceeds to live a life of usefulness and love.
+God incarnated as Christ to provide man with a path to regeneration, therefore true faith in Jesus Christ leads to salvation.

 Faith in Jesus is faith in a visible God.
 Jesus is the image and form of the invisible God, on whom the human mind can focus.
 According to the New Church, God is man himself.
 If a person is good and follows the truth, God lives in that person (who becomes an image and likeness of him).
 The New Church is said to be the "crown of all churches which preceded it", since the invisible God is worshiped in human form.